clayne/hacktical-c/README.md

 Since then I've written a ton of C; and along the way I've picked up many interesting techniques that helped me make the most out of the language and appreciate it for its strengths.

+## License
+The content of this book is openly licensed via [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Support
 I've decided to release the project using an open license to benefit as many as possible, because I believe knowledge should be shared freely.